Understanding Colchicine: History and Mechanism

 - Pancytopenia: Reduction in all blood cell lines

-- Monitoring: Baseline CBC, periodic monitoring if prolonged therapy
+- Monitoring: Baseline complete blood count (CBC), periodic monitoring if prolonged therapy

 Critical Drug Interactions